Definition of HLHS

 At this stage, blood from the pulmonary veins shunts to Right Atrium (RA) via foramen ovale.
 The blood from RA flows into the Right Ventricle, from where it shunts in the aorta (entering into systemic circulation) through patent ductus arteriosus (PDA).
 Here, the blood perfuses into coronary and cerebral circulation with a retrograde flow.

-- Therefore, systemic circulation is maintained by Right Ventricle via patent ductus arteriosus (PDA).
+- maintained by blood from the Right Ventricle via patent ductus arteriosus (PDA).

 - As the pulmonary vascular resistance is lower as compared to systemic vascular resistance, it results in more blood flow into pulmonary circulation as compared to limited blood flow in the systemic circulation.
 This eventually leads to pulmonary edema.